CTA-K12/DynamoForm/doc/DynamoForm-selectize.md

 **Note:**

-> Many html temperating systems used today have support for automatically
+> Many html templateing systems have support for automatically outputting the
-> outputting the encoded version of the html.
-However, if your not using a
+> encoded version of the html.
+However, if your not using a templateing system,
-> temperating system, you can use one of the free on-line html encoders which
+> you can use one of the free on-line html encoders which allow you to paste in
-> allow you to paste in your raw html and output the encoded version.
+> your raw html and output the encoded version.